YT37/Machine-DeepLearning-Snippets/README.md

 # MachineLearning-Snippets

-- These are small code snippets of diffrent Felds and Algorithms of Machine Learning from diffrent tutorials of MachineLearning.
+- These are small code snippets of diffrent Felds and Algorithms of Machine Learning from diffrent tutorials of Machine Learning.

 # Requirements